Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Application of interest: Storm Surge

 Figure~\ref{fig: storm surges at two input settings} shows peak surge elevations over $9,284$ spatial locations from the ADCIRC simulator and the ADCIRC + SWAN simulator at two different input settings $\bfx_1=(48.30,$ $20.48, 6.187, 62.28, 1.260, -82.08, 26.59)^\top$ and $\bfx_2=(68.85, 34.34, 8.778, 55.57, 1.066, -82.15,$ $26.69)^\top$.
 The output surfaces also have very different variations in different regions at each fidelity level.
 This indicates that a spatially-varying mean function or a spatially-varying variance function may help capture the spatial variations in the output space.
 The third column shows that PSEs have their maximum difference less than 0.3 meters between the low and high fidelity simulators, and also shows that the discrepancy has different spatial structures.
 At some specific regions such as the Fort Myers Beach (on the top right panel), very sharp changes can be detected.
 Physically, the changes in the surge elevation arise from differences in the spatial and temporal structures of the surge-only versus the wave response to storm forcing.
 For instance, in the top panel, the addition of wave-driven water level setup leads to greater overtopping (a situation when waves are higher than the dunes or structures they encounter) of coastal barrier islands, bringing greater water into the semi-protected bays in the southeastern portion of the figure.
 It can be difficult to detect these sorts of patterns without modeling wind-driven wave effects.
-Although the discrepancy between the low-fidelity simulator and high-fidelity simulator is ``small'', the accuracy of storm surges has a substantial impact on risk assessment of storm surges in coastal areas, and the increase in computational cost is substantial according to previous studies \citep[e.g.,][]{FEMA2017, Cialone2017, dietrich2010high}.
-In what follows, we develop a cokriging based emulator to approximate the high-fidelity simulator by combining simulations from a limited number of high-fidelity runs and a larger number of low-fidelity simulation runs.
+In what follows, we develop a cokriging-based emulator to approximate the high-fidelity simulator by combining simulations from a limited number of high-fidelity runs and a larger number of low-fidelity simulation runs.